Legal and political developments in Switzerland

 - With respect to the issue of corporate taxation, we have noted in Week 1 that, in 2014, the European Union (EU) and Switzerland signed a Memorandum of Understanding formally declaring an end to the EU–Swiss dispute on corporate taxation.
 This statement concerns the dispute as such, which is now deemed to have come to an end.
 Note that the EU and Switzerland never reached the point where they agreed on whether or not there was indeed an infringement of the Free Trade Agreement.
 Rather, Switzerland agreed to change its rules in view of changed Organisation for Economic Co-operation and Development (OECD) standards.

 In 2014, the Swiss corporate tax rules had yet to be reformed.
 This kind of process takes time.
 In June 2015, the Swiss Federal Finance Department announced: ‘Third series of corporate tax reforms ready for parliamentary deliberation’.
 In June 2016, the Federal Parliament agreed on the revision.
-However, the launching of a popular referendum has already been announced against the new rules.
+In February 2017, a majority of those voting rejected the reform.
+A new proposal again led to a referendum and a popular vote in May 2019.
+This time, the voting population accepted the changes.

-Regarding the initiative to save banking secrecy within Switzerland, the Federal Parliament has been discussing a counter proposal prepared by its economic committee (Wirtschaftskommission Nationalrat).
+Regarding the initiative to save banking secrecy within Switzerland, the Federal Parliament discussed a counter proposal prepared by its economic committee (Wirtschaftskommission Nationalrat).
+In 2018, the initative was withdrawn.

 See how the Federal Administration published the letter of the Federal Council informing the EU about the withdrawal of the 1992 request by Switzerland for membership talks without any further comment: Swiss Federal Administration Press Release of 27 July 2016 Withdrawal of Switzerland’s membership application for the EU